 LPR has the ability to recognize new vehicles without state-issued license plates.
-If you have a new vehicle with a temporary paper license, please type in the last 7 digits of your vehicle’s VIN number in place of the license plate number when registering your vehicle online.
+If you have a new vehicle with a temporary paper license plates, please use the temporary plate information in the center of the paper plate.
 Once your DMV-issued license plates have arrived, you will be required to immediately update your information on your online parking account.
 Failure to add the new vehicle license plate information may result in an unnecessary citation.

 - What if I have a loaner vehicle or a rental car?